Indian maritime history: Early kingdoms

 Indian cartography locates the Pole star, and other constellations of use in navigational charts.
 These charts may have been in use by the beginning of the Common Era for purposes of navigation.
 Detailed maps of considerable length describing the locations of settlements, sea shores, rivers, and mountains were also made.
 The Periplus Maris Erythraei mentions a time when sea trade between India and Egypt did not involve direct sailings.
 The cargo under these situations was shipped to Aden:

 Tamil Pandya embassies were received by Augustus Caesar and Roman historians mention a total of four embassies from the Tamil country.
 Pliny famously mentions the expenditure of one million sestertii every year on goods such as pepper, fine cloth and gems from the southern coasts of India.
 He also mentions 10,000 horses shipped to this region each year.
-Tamil and southern Sanskrit name inscriptions have been found in Luxor in Egypt.
+Tamil inscriptions have been found in Luxor in Egypt.
 In turn Tamil literature from the Classical period mentions foreign ships arriving for trade and paying in gold for products.

 The first clear mention of a navy occurs in the mythological epic Mahabharata.
 Historically, however, the first attested attempt to organise a navy in India, as described by Megasthenes (c.
 350—290 BCE), is attributed to Chandragupta Maurya (reign 322—298 BCE).
-The Maurya Empire (322–185 BCE) navy continued till the times of emperor Ashoka (reign 273—32 BCE), who used it to send massive diplomatic missions to Greece, Syria, Egypt, Cyrene, Macedonia and Epirus.
+The Maurya Empire (322–185 BCE) navy continued till the times of emperor Ashoka (reign 273—232 BCE), who used it to send massive diplomatic missions to Greece, Syria, Egypt, Cyrene, Macedonia and Epirus.
 Following nomadic interference in Siberia—one of the sources for India's bullion—India diverted its attention to the Malay Peninsula, which became its new source for gold and was soon exposed to the world via a series of maritime trade routes.
 The period under the Mauryan empire also witnessed various other regions of the world engage increasingly in the Indian Ocean maritime voyages.